-Disclosure of Personal Information with Parents/Guardians
+Disclosure of Personal Information to Others

-We do not share your personal information with your parents or guardians without your consent.
+We do not share your personal information with your parents, guardians, spouses, or others with whom you have a personal relationship, without your consent.
 Please note that in event of an emergency situation during your counselling session, we may contact (and provide information on a need-to-know-basis) to your listed emergency contact person.